-In Britain we are not immune from problems.
-There are 15 endangered tree species listed as ‘priority species’ in the UK biodiversity action plan.
+In Britain, we are not immune to problems.
+There are 15 endangered tree species listed as ‘priority species ’ in the UK biodiversity action plan.

 Ten of these are endemic varieties of Whitebeam (Sorbus spp.) associated with rocky outcrops or scree habitats which are becoming rarer in Britain.
 One example is the Leys whitebeam (Sorbus leyana); only 17 individual trees of this species remain in the wild – each clinging onto steep limestone cliffs in the Brecon Beacons.
 Conservation of the Leys whitebeam involves careful management of the cliff site to avoid degradation and the reduction of pressures such as over-grazing.
 The National Botanic Garden of Wales is helping to conserve a number of the threatened whitebeam species by establishing new populations in their gardens, and the National Museum of Wales has produced a monograph of the Sorbus family.

 There are many more tree species found in the UK that have been identified as scarce or vulnerable and are listed on the International Union for Conservation of Nature (IUCN) Red List.
 The Woolly willow is one such species; a bushy willow found only in mountain areas.
 In Britain, only a few examples remain on rocky ledges inaccessible to grazing animals, on cliffs or in stream gorges.
 Grazing pressure has restricted the Woolly willow to small niches in very steep areas where it is more vulnerable to chance events such as rock falls or snow avalanches.